Zheondre/Spread/README.md

 * will try to heal infection before turning into a zombie
 * Depending the level might carry a weapon

-Zombie Functionality;
+Zombie Class;
 * Can choose to set a bomb off at first to start an infection but this will alert people,
 * or infect in a sneaky way such as an attack from behing ect,
 * If more than one zombie is alive and your current player dies and no other player is using another zombie u can control the next zombie.

-Emt:
+Emt Class:
 * Cure the infected, emts carry no weapons
 * Emts can teleport infected to the hospital
 * Can call for more emts or police

-Medics:
+Medics Class:
 * Carries a weapon
 * Faster healing
 * Transport the hurt

-Police:
+Police Class:
 * Will shoot at zombies, can call for back up, eat donuts for health or throw donuts to distract zombie

 Debug class: